 A major reason patients experience obesity and have poor body composition is due to hyperphagia (excessive eating).
 Growth hormone therapy assists the children affected in lowering body fat, building muscle mass, and enhancing overall body composition.

 The treatment is usually discontinued after a child having the disorder reaches adult height.
 Not much is known about what happens when treatment ceases, especially with regard to fat redistribution.

 However, research coming out of Japan shows that this can lead to an increase in fat deposits in the abdominal region in adulthood.
 It can also result in elevated harmful cholesterol levels.

 The findings were published in the Endocrine Journal.

 To reach their conclusions, the researchers examined fat distribution in seven adults with PWS.
 These started and stopped receiving growth hormone treatment at mean ages of 4.1 and 18.9 years respectively.

 The patients were given subcutaneous growth hormone injections for a mean duration of 14.7 years.
-The researchers used dual-energy X-ray absorptiometry (DEXA) and abdominal computed topography (CT) for evaluation.
-They assessed the weight, height and body mass index (BMI) of the patients six months and 12 months after the discontinuation of the treatment.
+The researchers used dual-energy X-ray absorptiometry (DEXA) and abdominal computed tomography (CT) for evaluation.
+They assessed the weight, height, and body mass index (BMI) of the patients six months and 12 months after the discontinuation of the treatment.

 They found that serum levels of insulin-like growth factor 1 (IGF-1) dropped following the cessation of growth hormone therapy.